Bala-2794/AirplaneSeating/README.md

 # AirplaneSeating
-Airplane seating - Algorithm to allocate seating using one iteration of all matrixes
+Airplane seating - Algorithm to allocate seating using one iteration/loop of all matrixes
 # Rules for seating
 • Always seat passengers starting from the front row to back, starting from the left to the right